Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cash-tokens-tutorial-1.md

 Cheap fees mean everyone can participate, which builds economies of scale, which means your dapps can gain more users more quickly and your long-term growth won’t be interrupted by high fees.
 That means more potential income for you.

-This tutorial is only the prequel to a series I’m writing, with valuable community help, on how to build scalable, decentralized applications with BCH Cash Tokens.
+This tutorial is only the first in a series I’m writing, with valuable community help, on how to build scalable, decentralized applications with BCH Cash Tokens.

-This first tutorial is going to give you an overview, but don’t worry about getting overwhelmed!
+This first tutorial is going to give you an overview and show you how to mint your first fungible tokens.
+But don’t worry about getting overwhelmed!
 Cash Tokens is easy to get started with and there are multiple tools you can use with varying learning curves.
 Over time, this will get easier, and less mysterious.

+### Cash Tokens is Worth it

 And it is absolutely worth it!
 This is a tremendous opportunity to start tinkering with Cash Tokens on Bitcoin Cash.
 Here’s why: